If you’ve been following us, you know that we think employees should not have to memorize compliance training.

 It's like those videos where you see a dog trying to carry a stick somewhere, but he keeps getting stuck because the stick is too long.
 And then the dog just keeps trying harder without ever realizing he just needs to turn sideways.

 Actually, here's a nice video of exactly that from YouTube:

 Haha, good doggo.
 Also, that dog is what I will now think of when I hear people promoting some new "innovation" to help drive engagement and retention.

-And the very satisfying end of the video—where the dog figure out how to beat the problem—is how I feel when someone has the "aha!" moment that just trying harder is not the answer; they need to think about the problem differently.
+And the very satisfying end of the video—where the dog figures out how to beat the problem—is how I feel when someone has the "aha!" moment that just trying harder is not the answer; they need to think about the problem differently.